Best daily deals

 It’s obviously not a 100% uncrackable password, but it’s much more secure than simply “dog.”

-Add a foreign word or two in your password
+Add a foreign word to your password

 One little trick is to add words from your native language, as well as words from a foreign language together.
 If anybody is trying to figure out your password, they wouldn’t have any idea that you have added a word from some ancient pre-Roman Germanic tribe, along with a curse word from a witch.

-Buy yourself a foreign dictionary or a foreign translated novel.
+Buy yourself a foreign dictionary or a foreign-translated novel.
 Then throw in some special characters, and soon nobody will be able to figure out @peas_beans@schnickschnack!.

 Don’t use a password that has been used before